-I paint with oil.
-I paint with acrylics.
-I sometimes mix them together.
-I use nail polish and polish remover, magic markers, egg whites, ink, and whatever else I deem necessary to translate the ideas in my head onto the canvas.
-I often apply my colors with the edges of credit cards, the opposite ends of brushes, and with balls of string.
-I take my canvas with me into a hot shower on occasion to achieve various effects.
+I paint with oils; I paint with acrylics—sometimes mixing them together with nail polish, varnish, ink, and whatever else I deem necessary to translate the ideas in my head onto the canvas.
+I often apply my colors with the edges of credit cards, the opposite ends of brushes, and with balls of string, fingers, and other industrial and found objects.

-Walking the fine line between free will and predestination, wise enough to resist a fight with nature, but too stubborn to submit to natural law—they were the Eidolas.
+Walking the fine line between free will and predestination—they were the Eidolas.
 I recognized you among them.

 THE HYAKU-EN SERIES - Selections

 This world is but a canvas to our imagination—Henry David Thoreau

 The Hyaku En series was produced at the end of 2016 in Tokyo Japan.
 With no exceptions, all materials (including canvases) were purchased at Hyaku En yen shops.
 (Hyaku En means 100 Yen in Japanese, which is approximately equal to one U.S Dollar—sometimes a bit more, sometimes a bit less depending on the monetary exchange rate.)
 The end result of each day’s work was random, in the sense that I would restrict myself to using only those items which were available at the Hyaku En shops around me, much like a chef might base his daily menu on what he/she is able to procure each morning in the town market.